This is a list of gear that I either own, have owned or recommend to get you started in Voice Over.

 Need a quick and cost effective way to reduce the reverb in your recording space?
 These little babies will do the trick!

-This Logitech C920S webcam is the very one I use almost every day, it records screen capture, I conduct and attend meetings with it.
+This Logitech BRIO webcam is the very one I use every day, for streams, it records screen capture, I conduct and attend meetings with it.
 There are so many ways to customize it.
 A great buy

 To light up your space (and face) for video, this is a great little light.
 It has a few different light shades and brightness settings.
 It also comes with a small separate tripod.